-As of the Pandemic in 2020 maintaining a clean and safe work environment in the office has become more than necessary.
+As of the Pandemic in 2020, maintaining a safe and clean work environment in the office has become more than necessary.
 What measures can you take in order to protect yourself, your clients and your co-workers?
 We have made a complete list of basic principles you have to follow day after day until the end of the COVID crisis.

-Temperature check, filling up questionnaires about COVID symptoms and wearing protective mask is a must in every office building.
-Some employers ask the employees to check their temperature once every four hours, while others require temperature check once a day.
+Temperature checks, filling up questionnaires about COVID symptoms and wearing protective masks is a must in every office building.
+Some employers even demand for temperature checks once every four hours, while others require once a day.
 The goal of all these actions is preserving the safe work environment in the office building, which is especially important when many people enter this closed space.

-Every employee who finds out their temperature exceeds 37.3 degrees C at the temperature check in the morning has to inform their direct supervisor and the Human Resources Department.
-Their presence in the office is undesirable, so it is recommended that they are placed under home isolation, from where they could continue to work, if possible.
+Employees who find out their temperature exceeds 37.3 °C at the temperature check in the morning has to inform their direct supervisor and the HR.
+In the name of the workplace health, it is necessary that they switch to home office.

 It is very important to notice that hand disinfectants should be located near the entrance of the office building, as well as near the entrance of each individual office.
-Toilets are the places where it is mandatory to have dispensers with hand disinfectants, as well as rooms for rest and meals.
+Toilets are the places where it is mandatory to have dispensers, as well as rooms for rest and meals.

 Having in mind the extensive evidence of the COVID's ability to survive for hours on any surface while preserving its ability to infect, maintaining office desks and flooring clean is a major part of measures to prevent the spread of COVID.

 Each employee must clean his or her personal office space every day, without exceptions.
 Disinfection covers all contact surfaces - desk, armrests, computer keyboard and stationery.